Character varieties of a transitioning Coxeter 4-orbifold: Introduction

-by the action of $G^+$ by conjugation, with its structure of real algebraic affine set.
-(In general, the GIT quotient by $G$ is a semialgebraic affine set \cite{GIT}.)
+Recall that $\mathrm{Hom}(\Gamma_{22},G)$ is naturally a real algebraic affine set \cite{Weil}.
+We call \emph{character variety} of $\Gamma_{22}$ the {(topological) quotient

+by the action of $G^+$ by conjugation.
+When $G$ is reductive, that is in the hyperbolic and AdS settings, it is also possible to define the GIT quotient, which has a structure of real semialgebraic set by general results \cite{GIT}.
+We will come back to this point of view at the end of the subsection.}

 The holonomy representations of the geometric structures on the orbifold $\mathcal{O}$ constructed in \cite{KS,transition_4-manifold} provide a smooth path $t\mapsto{[\rho^G_t]}$ in $X(\Gamma_{22},G)$.
 This path was originally defined in \cite{KS} when $G=\Isom(\Hyp^4)$ only for $t\in(0,1]$, and is easily continued analytically also for non-positive times.
-The Anti-de Sitter path, introduced in \cite{transition_4-manifold}, is only defined for $t\in(-1,1)$ and diverges as $|t|\to 1^-$, while for $G=G_{\HP^4}$ there is a ``trivial'' path of non-equivalent HP representations (defined for $t\in\R$, and diverging as $|t|\to+\infty$) differing from one another by ``stretching'' in the ambient real projective space (see below).
+The Anti-de Sitter path, introduced in \cite{transition_4-manifold}, is only defined for $t\in(-1,1)$ and diverges as $|t|\to 1^-$, while for $G=G_{\HP^4}$ there is a ``trivial'' path of non-equivalent HP representations (defined for $t\in\R$, and diverging as $|t|\to+\infty$) differing from one another by ``stretching'' in the ambient real projective space (see below {in Section \ref{sec:intro2}}).

 The representations obtained at $t=0$ correspond geometrically to a ``collapse'' and play a special role in two ways.
-First, they correspond to a ``symmetry'' in the character varieties, since the representations $\rho_t^G$ and $\rho_{-t}^G$ are conjugated in $G$ but not in $G^+$, and therefore are holonomies of geometric structures which admit an orientation-reversing isometry.
+First, they correspond to a ``symmetry'' in the character varieties, since the representations $\rho_t^G$ and $\rho_{-t}^G$ are conjugated in $G$ but not in $G^+$.
 Second, interpreting $\Isom(\Hyp^4)$, $\Isom(\AdS^4)$ and $G_{\HP^4}$ as subgroups of $\PGL(5,\R)$, the three representations $\rho_0^G$ coincide.
 They correspond to a representation (we omit the superscript $G$ here)

 for a fixed copy of $\Hyp^3$ in $\Hyp^4$, $\AdS^4$, or $\HP^4$, respectively.
 Projecting the image of $\rho_0$ in $\mathrm{Stab}(\Hyp^3)\cong\Isom(\Hyp^3)\times\Z/2\Z$ to $\Isom(\Hyp^3)$ gives the reflection group of an ideal right-angled cuboctahedron (see Figure \ref{fig:cuboct}).